KieranCDouglas/kierancdouglas.github.io/index.md

 Upon the completion of my master’s, I plan to pursue a Ph.D. in Economics to further explore the many questions I have about the world.
 Whether I end up in academia, industry, or government, I know I’ll be happiest so long as I have the freedom to be curious.

 In my free time, I enjoy cycling (mountain and fixed), making music with hardware synthesizers, playing overly involved board games, reading, and spending time with my family.
-I also periodically publish essays on Substack when inspiration—and time—permit.
+I also periodically publish essays on Substack when inspiration-and time-permit.
     </p>

     </div>